-New non-ICU adult COVID-19 inpatient practice guidelines

-A multidisciplinary group across the system including representatives from the Emergency Department, inpatient clinical dyad leaders, Infection Prevention, and Post-Acute care has developed a comprehensive practice guideline for managing patients with COVID-19 who do NOT require ICU level of care.
-The guidelines are attached for review and distribution.
+New non-ICU adult COVID-19 inpatient practice guidelines A multidisciplinary group across the system including representatives from the Emergency Department, inpatient clinical dyad leaders, Infection Prevention, and Post-Acute care has developed a comprehensive practice guideline for managing patients with COVID-19 who do NOT require ICU level of care.
+The practice guideline will be distributed to all staff and Medical staff.
+COVID-19 Related Operational Snapshot Below you will find an overview of the total number of inpatients who are positive or under investigation with COVID-19 and updated testing results from across the Health System.
+These numbers are from our JDAT team.